 Dolphins are a type of marine mammal.
 But, as is the case with most marine mammals, classifying dolphins is no easy task.

 All dolphins are members of the kingdom Animalia, the phylum Chordata, and the class Mammalia.
-This means that dolphins are a type of mammal, not fish.
+This means that dolphins are a type of mammal, not a type of fish.

 Below the class Mammalia, all dolphins are part of the order Artiodactyla.
 Interestingly, this order is commonly referred to as the even-toed ungulates.